 1. Shorter-Scar Technique

 The shorter-scar technique or ‘lollipop method’ is used for vertical breast reduction.
-If you are struggling with mild to moderate sagging breasts and looking for a minimal-to-moderate reduction in your breast size, this technique may help you go down a cup size.
+If you are struggling with mild to moderate sagging breasts and looking for a minimal-to-moderate decrease in your breast size, this technique may help you go down a cup size.
 In this technique, the scar is formed by two small incisions, which are made:

 - Around the outer edge of the areola